mendersoftware/mender-docs/03.Add-ons/01.Remote-Terminal/01.Overview/docs.md

 ![mender-shell-and-ws](mender-shell-and-ws.png)

-## mender-shell and the rest of the Mender ecosystem
+## Loose coupling to Mender

-The coupling between mender-shell and the rest of Mender is not tight.
+There is a loose coupling between Mender and the add-ons like mender-shell.
 Remote terminal expects a certain well-defined DBus API to be in place on a device, and a working websocket connection endpoint; none of these have to come from or go to Mender.